 For my second job I have to wear all black (server/cocktail waitress!).
 During the day its modest shorts or a skirt (for summer, pants for winter) and a shirt that shows “no boob, no armpit”".
 For dinner its dresses or skirts only, and for cocktailing its wear as little as possible to make the most money.

 To answer the question, I don’t think the economy is a valid excuse to dress lazily.
 If anything, its a time to look more closely at what you’re wearing to work.
-Wearing jeans to work may give off the vibe that you don’t really care about your job, and the boss may take that into account when layoffs come around… not good :(posted over 4 years ago
+Wearing jeans to work may give off the vibe that you don’t really care about your job, and the boss may take that into account when layoffs come around… not good :(posted almost 8 years ago

 At the moment I’m not working, but I have to hang out at hospital a lot for classes, and I think their dress code could best be described as “corporate casual.”
 So I wear silk blouses, bright coats, pleated skirts, subdued tights, flats, occasionally cardigans and pinafores.
 Back when I used to work, I worked at a clothing store, where I pretty much had to dress exclusively in their clothes (it was just casual stuff like jeans, cotton dresses, denim skirts etc), and I also worked at a newsagency with a very inflexible dress code.
-Ugly uniform shirt and black formal pants/skirt with black closed-toe shoes.posted over 4 years ago
+Ugly uniform shirt and black formal pants/skirt with black closed-toe shoes.posted almost 8 years ago

 head to toe black for me.